-Feature Name Release Information Feature Description Statistics for Egress Multicast Traffic Route Rate Release 7.11.1 Introduced in this release on: NCS 5500 modular routers (NCS 5500 line cards; NCS 5700 line cards [Mode: Compatibility; Native]) With the ability to now view the route rates or rate of data being forwarded or transmitted per interface, you can monitor your network performance at a granular level, effectively troubleshoot network issues, and have greater control over bandwidth management.
+Feature Name Release Information Feature Description Statistics for Egress Multicast Traffic Route Rate Release 7.11.1 With the ability to now view the route rates or rate of data being forwarded or transmitted per interface, you can monitor your network performance at a granular level, effectively troubleshoot network issues, and have greater control over bandwidth management.
 Previously, you could view the route rates only at the line card level.
-This feature introduces the following changes: • CLI • The rate keyword is introduced in the show mrib route command.
+This feature introduces the following changes: ·CLI The rate keyword is introduced in the show mrib route command.
 YANG Data Model • New XPaths for Cisco-IOS-XR-mfwd-oper.yang (see GitHub, YANG Data Models Navigator).